siddharthapaul001/de-transform/README.md

 state: { String } required // possible values are 'start', 'move', 'end'
 useOffset: { Boolean } optional // Default is false
 ```

+Here the `state` argument defines the state of the drag event.
+- `state = 'start'` means a drag event is initiated and the coordinate values of the mouse event is stored.
+- `state = 'move'` means calculate distance from the mouse event coordinate of the start state to current mouse event coordinate
+- `state = 'end'` means a drag event is ended.

-all arguments works same as it does for getOriCoordinate.
+all other arguments works same as it does for getOriCoordinate.

 #### Example